JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 The supply chain team was impressed by the scenario planner tool and has requested some enhancements:
-They want to see the lowest-cost supplier name prominently on the page They only want to see results relevant to their own project.
+They want to see the lowest-cost supplier name prominently on the page They only want to see results relevant to their project.

 I adjusted the scenario planner report to meet the demands of the supply chain department and added row-level security so that each role can only see projects related to their specific project name.